 Additional Features:

-Bonus #1 — Leonardo da Vinci multimedia center: courtesy, Discovery Channel
+Bonus #1 — Leonardo da Vinci media center: courtesy, Discovery Channel

 Take a quiz to see how much of a renaissance man or woman you are.
 Watch videos of experts building various inventions he sketched throughout his career.
 Scan a timeline of his accomplishments.